Kokoro (Yoruba)

 Kokoro is a Yoruba word meaning "worm", "grub" or "insect".
-In traditional Yuruba medicine, these "kokoro" are connected with a variety of different types of diseases.
+In traditional Yoruba medicine, these "kokoro" are connected with a variety of different types of diseases.

 Medicine

 The term "kokoro" is used in traditional Yoruba medicine to describe tiny, invisible worms or insects that are thought to live in small bags within the body, and perform useful functions such as aiding digestion and fertility.
 They are thought to also carry sexually transmitted diseases and other diseases.
 If they become too powerful, they must be controlled, killed or driven out by bitter-tasting medicines.
 If kokoro are identified with bacteria and viruses, and the small bags are identified with cells, this is consistent with modern medical views.

 Wisdom

 The Yoruba of Nigeria have a saying regarding the right to life of insects: